orthzar/awesome-nostr-possibilities/README.md

 - A bracketing/tournament system with payouts. (see [here](https://stacker.news/items/226921) for details)
 - Matchmaking for videogames, where clients/servers submit offers via Nostr to start/host game matches.
 - To replace videogame servers, by sending game-state updates between clients via one or more relays.
 Multiple relays might be appropriate for redundancy.
+- Trading Card Game Database, cards are stored as notes and can be put together in deck lists to be shared, reviewed, etc. Games could even be played over nostr with a specialized client.